cabalex/get-tools/README.md

 - QR code generation
 - Code sharing

+This app is not affiliated with CBORD or GET.
+It's just a passion project for fun!

 ## Security
 Since CBORD's API is exposed with CORS headers, the app works by directly sending requests to the GET API.
 No information is ever sent to a third party server.